wikimatze/wikimatze.de/_posts/2014-07-11-highlight-bad-words-in-vim.md

 ## Clutter Highlighting Function in  Vim

 The idea is to have a list of bad words and then give them a red background.
-To hightlight the words vims [ctermbg](http://vimdoc.sourceforge.net/htmldoc/syntax.html#highlight-ctermbg) and [ctermfg](http://vimdoc.sourceforge.net/htmldoc/syntax.html#highlight-ctermfg) can be used in combination with the [highlight function](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:highlight).
+To highlight the words vims [ctermbg](http://vimdoc.sourceforge.net/htmldoc/syntax.html#highlight-ctermbg) and [ctermfg](http://vimdoc.sourceforge.net/htmldoc/syntax.html#highlight-ctermfg) can be used in combination with the [highlight function](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:highlight).
 After that we can use the [match](http://vimdoc.sourceforge.net/htmldoc/pattern.html#:match) function in combination of the predefined color highlighting.

 ``` vim